igorw/EventSource/README.md

 ## Usage

-The first thing you need to do is output the EventSource headers, so that the client it's talking to an EventSource server.
+The first thing you need to do is output the EventSource headers, so that the client knows it's talking to an EventSource server.

 ```php
 <?php